liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/03-creating-entry-list-screenlet/02-creating-the-screenlet-ui.markdown

 entries.
 The mechanisms they use to display data, however, are almost identical.

 To get started, create a new package named `view` inside the `getentriesscreenlet` package.
-You'll create the the row layout first.
+You'll create the row layout first.

 ## Creating the Row Layout [](id=creating-the-row-layout)